Facebook Pixel Skip to main content

 Fear is such a wonderful motivator for characters – with both positive and negative connotations.
 How many of us know someone who won’t do something because of fear?
 Who won’t get on stage, or get...

 If you want your students to take their character development to the next level, introduce them to Laban Movement.
-Laban Movement will provide them with a clear and understandable tool set that...
+Laban will provide students with a clear and understandable tool set that will...